biscuit-js/biscuit-store/docs/GET_STARTED.md

 export const { store } = helloWorldStore;
 ```

 At the moment, we have created a store with the minimum required parameters.
-Namely, with the repo field, which should contain the name of the repository and the source data.
+Namely, with the fields that should contain the name of the repository and the original data.

 Now let's try to get the original repository data:
 ``` javascript